ivandj0h/HonestGiver/README.md

 ```bash
 adonis migration:run
 ```

+## Database setup without Migration
+if you don't want to use migration, then you can copy or import the honestgiver.sql using phpmyadmin or sqlyog or another tools.

 ## Run Server (nodemon suggested)
 before you run this apps, please make sure you already have nodemon installed on your machine. but if you don't have nodemon installed on your machine, please install it